-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2017-S-0069, Box 1 renumbered as Box 3
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2017-S-0069, Box 1 renumbered as Box 3

 - Anti-rape movement

 - Computer media

 - Feminism -- New York (state)